 For more than two decades, the European Piano Competition Bremen has been offering the opportunity to present themselves to an esteemed jury and an interested audience to young pianists from all over Europe including CIS states, Turkey and Israel.
 The 17.
-European Piano Competition will take place from 11.-18.07.2021.
+European Piano Competition is postponed and will take place from 11.-18.07.2021.
 This date is subject to all risks arising from the current crisis situation. .

 Konstanze Eickhorst – Chair (Germany)